karanrn/Webscraper/README.md

 # Webscraper
-Extracts market prices for commodities from agmarknet.nic.in
+Extracts market prices for commodities from agmarknet.nic.in.
+After extracting it writes to .csv format for future uses.

 Requires:
 1. python3